 Intro to the 4 Free and Safe in Cyberspace Challenges

-"Trust cannot be added to integrated circuits after fabrication", wrote the US Defence Science Board already in 2005.
+"Trust cannot be added to integrated circuits after fabrication", wrote the US Defence Science Board back in 2005.
 Nonetheless, even the US Department of Defense is forced to renounce to sufficiently comprehensive fabrication process oversight when they procure their typically low amounts of medium- and high-performance chips since they are available today only in foreign megafabs.
 This would not be the case if in the near future ultra-high assurance fabrication oversight processes were required by mass-market civilian chips in diverse sub-domains in the tens of millions of units, or more.
-But then, for that to become a possibility, prevention of the malevolent use of such chips will need to be ensured.
+But then, for that to become a reality, prevention of the malevolent use of such chips will need to be ensured.

 Since Snowden, all mainstream commercial ICT providers - like Apple, Samsung, Google, IBM - are under increasing market pressures to provide levels of assurance that are simply impossible for chips with modern performance and richness of features.
-A possible future wide-market availability of ICT with constitutionally-meaningful levels of assurance - that necessarily minimally-featured and low-performance, but highly user-friendly - could let off of such pressure to deliver the impossible, and create huge new market opportunities for them and others to satisfy a huge unmet demand.
+A possible future wide-market availability of ICT with constitutionally-meaningful levels of assurance - that are necessarily minimally-featured and low-performance, but highly user-friendly - could let off of such pressure to deliver the impossible, and create huge new market opportunities for them and others to satisfy a huge unmet demand.

-We may not even have a chance of achieving levels of safety and security assurance that are sufficient for their sustainable wide-market deployment of advanced and critical AI systems, such as autonomous moveable vehicles unless their most low-level critical components and chips are subject to radically unprecedented levels of assurance.
+We may not even have a chance of achieving levels of safety and security assurance that are sufficient for a sustainable wide-market deployment of advanced and critical AI systems, such as autonomous moveable vehicles unless their most low-level critical components and chips are subject to radically unprecedented levels of assurance.

 A PRIMER ON THE CHALLENGES